Alesha-24/shopping-cart/README.md

 # Alesha Gulamhusein - OPIM 243: Shopping Cart Project

 ## Installation
-Use GitHub.com to first fork and then download or 'clone ;the project repository onto your computer.
+Use GitHub.com to first fork and then download or 'clone' the project repository onto your computer.
 It is helpful to choose an easily accessible download location like the Desktop.

-After cloning the repo you can then use GitHub Desktop Software to access to the project repository or naivagte their using the command-line below:
+After cloning the repo you can then use GitHub Desktop Software to access  the project repository or naivagte their using the command-line below:

 ```sh
  cd ~/Desktop